One of the reasons we don’t acquire new skills in the way we’d like is because, ironically, we take on too much.

 The frustrating, amazing thing is, it’s never Terry’s fault, and it’s never a lesson that doesn’t work.
 It’s really about what I’m willing to do: the time I am willing to put in, how deliberately I am willing to practice, how well I deal with the plateaus.

 And while part of this endeavor is about my interest in learning how to swim, beyond that, I am interested in what Terry has to teach me, and teach all of us, about mastery.
-Because what Terry has done is to take his passion for swimming and create a program for self-taught mastery that literally anyone can accomplish.
+Because what Terry has done is to take his passion for swimming and create a program for self-taught mastery that literally anyone can complete.
 Each step is so clear, so well thought through, and broken into such small pieces that each can be digested and practiced if you have the will and the persistence and the capacity for reflection and self-observation.

 And what Terry’s done with swimming could be applied to just about anything.
 It’s a question of our willingness to take the time to deconstruct something, to deeply understand its component parts, and to commit ourselves to the often repetitive, focused, intentional work of rewiring our nervous system or our limbic system or our musculoskeletal system or our habitual thoughts and feelings, until they, slowly but surely, change.